Temp Mail Logo

 Does DMARC work without SPF and DKIM?

 DMARC depends on SPF and/or DKIM to function.
 A DMARC pass requires at least one of these mechanisms to pass with proper alignment.
 If neither SPF nor DKIM is configured, all email from your domain will fail DMARC.
 Set up SPF to authorize your sending servers and DKIM to cryptographically sign messages before implementing DMARC.
-SPF authenticates the envelope sender; DKIM authenticates the message content -- DMARC ties both together at the From: header level.
+SPF authenticates the envelope sender; DKIM authenticates the message content.
+DMARC ties both together at the From: header level.

 How is this DMARC analyzer different from mxtoolbox or dmarcian?

-This tool runs directly in your browser using Cloudflare DNS-over-HTTPS — no server-side processing, no data collection, no signup.
+This tool runs directly in your browser using Cloudflare DNS-over-HTTPS.
+No server-side processing, no data collection, no signup.
 It provides plain-English analysis of every DMARC tag with specific actionable advice for each one.
 For organizations managing DMARC at scale with XML report ingestion and trend analytics, dedicated platforms like dmarcian offer additional features beyond what any free single-lookup tool provides.

-Need a disposable address right now?Generate a free, instant throwaway email -- zero signup, zero trace, ready in seconds.
+Need a disposable address right now?Generate a free, instant throwaway email.
+Zero signup, zero trace, ready in seconds.

 Get Free Temp Mail